 Reference: Neri I et al. Acupuncture in Postdate Pregnancy Management.
 Jnl Acup Merid Studies, Vol 11, 5, October 2018, Pages 332-336

 The use of moxibustion applied to the little toe for difficult labor was first mentioned in the Moxibustion Methods for Emergencies by Wenren Qinian in 1226.
-In Chinese hospitals this technique has been used to treat breech presentations for decades, however the research to date, although promising, is not yet sufficient for this method to be incorporated into clinical practice guidelines for obstetricians in Australia, although the New Zealand clinical practice guidelines do recommend it.
+In Chinese hospitals this technique has been used to treat breech presentations for decades, however the research to date, although promising, is not yet sufficient for this method to be incorporated into clinical practice guidelines for obstetricians in Australia.
 Consult your midwife/obstetrician to discuss whether or not this ancient technique might be useful for you.